 During the fourth quarter of fiscal year 2016, our management approved, committed to and initiated plans to make strategic changes to our organization as a result of the appointment of our new Chief Executive Officer during the period.
 In connection with the new organizational structure, we eliminated the positions of Chief Product Officer and Chief Revenue Officer.

-As part of this fourth quarter restructuring, for the fiscal year ended November 30, 2016, we incurred expenses of \$1.5 million.
+As part of this fourth quarter restructuring, for the fiscal year ended November 30, 2017, we did not incur any expenses and do not expect to incur additional material costs with respect to this restructuring.
+For the fiscal year ended November 30, 2016, we incurred expenses of \$1.5 million.
 The expenses are recorded as restructuring expenses in the consolidated statements of operations.
-Cash disbursements for expenses incurred to date under this restructuring are expected to be made through the fourth quarter of fiscal year 2017.
-As a result, the total amount of the restructuring reserve of \$1.4 million is included in other accrued liabilities on the consolidated balance sheet at November 30, 2016.

-In January 2017, we announced certain operational restructuring initiatives intended to significantly reduce annual costs.
-To execute these operational restructuring initiatives, we expect to reduce our global workforce by approximately 450 positions, totaling over 20% of our global workforce.
-These workforce reductions commenced in the first fiscal quarter of 2017 and are expected to be completed by the end of the second fiscal quarter of 2017, depending upon local legal requirements.
-These workforce reductions will occur in substantially all functional units and across all geographies in which we operate.
-We also expect to consolidate offices in various locations.
+During the first quarter of fiscal year 2017, we announced certain operational restructuring initiatives intended to significantly reduce annual costs.
+As part of this action, management committed to a new strategic plan highlighted by a new product strategy and a streamlined operating approach.
+To execute these operational restructuring initiatives, we reduced our global workforce by over 20%.
+These workforce reductions occurred in substantially all functional units and across all geographies in which we operate.